oracle-livelabs/apex/ai-interactive-report-lab/lab-2-configure-an-ai-service/lab-2-configure-an-ai-service.md

 ## Summary

-The Generative AI Service is now configured and linked to the application.
-APEX can now send report metadata to the LLM when processing natural language prompts.
-You are ready to create the AI Interactive Report in the next lab.
+You configured a Generative AI Service in your APEX Workspace, tested the connection, and linked the service to the Supply Chain Management application.
+The application is now connected to a Generative AI provider and ready for AI Interactive Report configuration in the next lab.

 You may now **proceed to the next lab**.